 There are 200 total points possible in this class.
-You can calculate your course grade throughout the term:
+You can calculate your course grade throughout the term and potential final grade using What-if Grading in Canvas.
+Reminder: The Orientation Quiz is required, but points do not count toward the course total.